bweatherson/demons/latest-export.md

 drawmap(tour_line)
 ```

 It's better, but it still looks not so great in a few respects.
 For one thing, it crosses over itself too many times.
-For another, those long lines seem like mistakes.
+For another, those very long lines seem like mistakes.
 And they are somewhat inevitable consequences of this approach.
 Always choosing the nearest city will mean sometimes the path leaves a region without clearing it, and has to come back.
 So in this map there is a single step from Wyoming to New Jersey, as the map goes back to clean up the cities near the start that were missed.

 Here's a much better idea, in two stages.
-For both stages I've used the implementation in the TSP package by Michael Hashler and Kurt Hornik, and what follows is from their description [-@HashlerHornik2007].
+For both stages I've used the implementation of these ideas in the TSP package by Michael Hashler and Kurt Hornik, and what follows is from their description [-@HashlerHornik2007].

 The first stage uses the _farthest-insertion_ method.
 The idea is to build the path in stages.
 At each stage, the algorithm identifies the city that is farthest from the existing path.
 It then inserts that city into the path at the spot where it will make the least addition to the path length.
 These kind of insertion algorithms are common.
 What makes the farthest-insertion algorithm work well is that it forces the path to start with something like a loop around the edges of the map, and this is a generally good approach.